 Williams' 192 yards rushing lead Baylor past Oklahoma, 38-35

 NORMAN, Okla.
-(AP) Craig Williams ran for a career-high 192 yards and two touchdowns, and Baylor defeated Oklahoma 38-35 on Saturday to keep its Big 12 title hopes alive.
+(AP) Craig ''Sqwirl'' Williams ran for a career-high 192 yards and two touchdowns, and Baylor defeated Oklahoma 38-35 on Saturday.

 Williams, a fifth-year junior, had rushed for 456 yards his entire injury-plagued career before exploding against the Sooners.
-His top performance this season had been 68 yards rushing against BYU, and he did not play in Baylor's previous two games.
+His top performance this season had been 68 yards rushing against BYU.

+''I've faced a lot of adversity in my career, and injuries come with the game, and I'm willing to take the risk to keep going out there and doing what I can to help this team win,'' he said.

+Williams - a 5-foot-9, 168-pound speedster - had 25 carries on Saturday after missing the previous two games.
+He was more concerned about the team's win than his big day.

 Oklahoma's Dillon Gabriel passed for 261 yards and two touchdowns and ran nine times for 70 yards and another score.
 But he threw three interceptions - all in the first half - after just throwing one all season before Saturday's game.